-This old mill in Chesterfield County is known as Woodward Mill and was once used to grind corn.
-The water beneath it served as a swimming hole for locals to use while they waited for the corn to be processed.
+This old Woodward Mill in Chesterfield County was once used to grind corn.
+The water beneath it served as a swimming hole for customers waiting for their corn to be processed.
 The mill is still owned by the Claude Oliver family and stands on private property.

 Photographer James Jenkins included some interesting history about this structure: “For as long as I can remember, and I am 77, this site has been referred to as Woodward Mill.
 As far back as I can recall, the Claude Oliver family operated the mill.
 Mr. Oliver was one of the first people I recall in Chesterfield County who had an airplane.
 He also dug wells, or ‘put in’ wells with a contraption that he constructed, which drove a pointed rod into the ground by dropping a weight on the rod.